 - ensure that our costs are borne by those creating the need for regulation; - establish price signals in the way resources are allocated within ASIC; - create more incentive for self-regulation and improve behaviour in the financial system; and - improve our cost transparency and accountability to industry.

-The regulatory activities we engage in that form part of this industry funding model are stakeholder engagement, education, guidance, surveillance, enforcement, and policy advice.
+The regulatory activities we engage in that form part of this industry funding model are stakeholder engagement, education, guidance, surveillance, enforcement, policy advice and financial capability work.

 Purpose of the CRIS